 Sweet, age-appropriate budding romance and a few kisses.

-The book addresses disability and discrimination directly through Cinder's cyborg status, which serves as a metaphor for being 'othered.'
+The book depicts Cinder facing discrimination due to her cyborg enhancements.
+For example, she is often treated with suspicion and distrust by those who see her as less than human.
 It deals with death (the plague) and emotional abuse from a guardian in a secular, realistic way within its sci-fi framework.
 The resolution of the first book is an 'inciting incident' cliffhanger: it is hopeful but also challenging and ambiguous.

 A 13-year-old girl who feels overshadowed by her siblings or peers and enjoys tech or engineering, needing to see that her 'flaws' are actually her greatest assets.

 Parents should be aware of a scene involving a mandatory plague draft which can be distressing.
 The book can be read cold but benefits from a basic knowledge of the Cinderella story for comparison.
-A parent might notice their child withdrawing because they feel they don't fit into a certain social mold or hearing their child say, 'I'm not as good as the others.'
+A parent might notice their child expressing concerns about feeling different or being treated unfairly because of something they can't change.

-Younger readers (11-12) will focus on the cool gadgets and the romance, while older readers (15+) will better grasp the political metaphors and the nuance of the systemic discrimination Cinder faces.
+Younger readers (11-12) may be drawn to the cool gadgets and the romance, while older readers (15+) may also appreciate the political metaphors and the nuance of the systemic discrimination Cinder faces.

 In New Beijing, Cinder is a teenage cyborg working as a mechanic to support her cruel stepmother and two stepsisters.
 While the world is gripped by a lethal plague called Letumosis and political tension with the Lunar people, Cinder meets Prince Kai, who seeks her help to fix a broken android.
 This chance encounter pulls Cinder into a web of royal secrets and galactic stakes, leading to the revelation of her true identity and hidden powers.